Lavelle Hawkins

-Early years
+Early life

 He played high school football at Edison High School in Stockton, California.
-He originally committed to LSU.
+He originally committed to Louisiana State University.
 As a freshman in 2004, he transferred after one game to City College in San Francisco.
-As a sophomore, he transferred to California.
+As a sophomore, he transferred to the University of California, Berkeley.

 Professional career

 Tennessee Titans

-The Tennessee Titans selected Hawkins with the 126th overall pick in the fourth round of the 2008 NFL Draft.
+The Tennessee Titans selected Hawkins with the 126th overall pick in the fourth round of the 2008 NFL draft.
 He is notable for being the player the Titans selected with the pick they acquired in the Pacman Jones trade, as well as being the only wide receiver the Titans selected in the 2008 NFL Draft.

 During five seasons with the Titans, Hawkins caught 71 receptions for 771 yards.
 His most productive season was in 2011 when he played in all 16 games and caught 47 passes for 470 yards and one touchdown.

 New England Patriots

 Hawkins was signed by the New England Patriots to a 2-year deal on May 9, 2013.

 On July 31, 2013, Hawkins was released.